 One charming place to see and that attracts many tourists is the Plaka Stairs.
 Many famous cafes and restaurants exists on this side of Athens that are deserving of your visit.

-The Plaka Stairs have some of the characteristics like you’re on a Greek Island.
+The Plaka Stairs have some of the characteristics of being on a Greek Island.
 Go early to grab a table or a seat on the stairs because it gets rather crowded quickly.

 Address: Mnisikleous 22, Athina 105 56, Greece